sgoutteb/segmata/README.md

 This software is in link with Vesuvius project [scrollprize.org](https://scrollprize.org/).

 Segmata is a program that allows users to optimize segmentation from Khartes, https://github.com/KhartesViewer/khartes.
+It is mandatory to install the segmata branch from https://github.com/sgoutteb/khartes_segmata.git

 For rendering layers it uses: vesuvius-render from https://github.com/jrudolph/vesuvius-gui